 Robert Perea, The Fernley Reporter

-Two students who are best friends and who finish their high school careers tied atop their graduating class will lead the Fernley High School graduating Class of 2020.
+Two students who are best friends and who finished their high school careers tied atop their graduating class will lead the Fernley High School graduating Class of 2020.

 Celeste Condie and Emma Parsons finished in a tie to rank first in their graduating class, and originally were going to be co-valedictorians, but instead their ACT scores were used as a tiebreaker.